 - The Monitoring Station could not execute the service monitor.

 Each status reflects the state of the service that has been assigned to the system that you are currently viewing. up.time picks up these error codes and triggers an alert or an action.
 If a service is in a warning or critical state, you can acknowledge an alert so that up.time does not generate subsequent notifications.

-The status of the services associated with a system are displayed on the Global Scan dashboard.
+The status of the services associated with a system are displayed in the Global Scan panel.

-The figures in each column on the Global Scan dashboard indicate the number of services for that particular machine that are in each state.
+The figures in each column in the Global Scan panel indicate the number of services for that particular machine that are in each state.
 Click a number to view the System Status screen for a particular system.
 See Viewing the Status of a System for more information.